Is US$20 enough for a day in Singapore? Tourist couple test it out

 After the light show, the couple have dinner at Ah Heng Curry Chicken Noodle at Hong Lim Market & Food Centre.

-They pay US$5.90 for two bowls of curry noodle soup and this wipe out the rest of their budget.
+They pay US$5.90 for two bowls of curry noodle soup and this wipes out the rest of their money.

 Still, the night ends happily for them with a free light show outside Marina Bay Sands.
 The couple reveal that they managed to keep to below their budget, having spent US$19.85 in total.